petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-your-dxp-cloud-stack.md

 Perform the following steps to upgrade:

-1. Download the [upgrade script](https://github.com/LiferayCloud/stack-upgrade/archive/release.zip), and extract it into the root of your local DXP Cloud repository:
+1. Download the [upgrade script](https://github.com/LiferayCloud/stack-upgrade/archive/release.zip), and extract it into the root of your local Liferay Cloud repository:

     ```bash
     curl -L https://github.com/LiferayCloud/stack-upgrade/archive/release.zip -O